NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 title = "UI Scene Slider Manipulator" description="Interactive example of the slider manipulator with omni.ui.scene"
 ```
-## Step 2: Model script
+## Step 2: Model module

-In this step you will be creating the `slider_model.py` script where you will be tracking the current selected prim, calling the stage event, and getting the position directly from USD.
+In this step you will be creating the `slider_model.py` module where you will be tracking the current selected prim, calling the stage event, and getting the position directly from USD.

-This script will be made up of many lines so be sure to review the <b>":memo:Code Checkpoint"</b> for updated modules of the script at various steps.
+This module will be made up of many lines so be sure to review the <b>":memo:Code Checkpoint"</b> for updated code of the module at various steps.

 ### Step 2.1: Import omni.ui and USD